-For this part I recommend going to your local craft store or Etsy.com.
+For this part, I recommend going to your local craft store.
+Etsy.com is also a good source.
 There you should be able to find a “coarse style glitter” in red & green, and a selection of sequins or confetti.
 Look in your stash!
 There’s a good chance you may already have them!

 For the other special shapes embeds, like the peppermint candy; HappyKawaii Supplies over at Etsy.com has a selection of Christmas confetti made out of polymer clay.
-Thin polymer clay works really well in cast resin.
+Thin polymer clay works really well in UV resin casting.
 The link below will take you to the HappyKawaiiSupplies Storefront.
+(Not an affiliate)

 Bottle Caps & Tools!

 I purchased the bottle caps and magnets used in this project from Bottlecapco.com.
 What I liked most about this company is that they allow you to pick and choose your colors.
-Also, the minimal plastic packaging was appealing to me.
+Also, they use minimal plastic packaging.
 How long did my order take to get to me?
 About 7 days with Priority shipping.
 This recommendation isn’t sponsored, I just like their customer service & selection.

 For the Christmas Cats, I chose the red & green bottle caps that have an “anodized look” to them.
 For the Santa bottle cap, I chose the lacquered Christmas red.